-- 1. Loosen the Bevel Lock Lever to allow the angle of cut to be adjusted. - 2.
-Tilt the Base Plate to set the desired angle between 0 and 57 degrees, using the Bevel Scale as a guide.
-The Saw has pre-set detent stops at 22.5 and 45 degrees. - 3.
-After adjustment, tighten the Bevel Lock Lever.
+- 1. Loosen the Bevel Lock Knob to allow the angle of cut to be adjusted. - 2.
+Use the Bevel Scale to set the desired angle. - 3.
+After adjustment, tighten the Bevel Lock Knob.

 Workpiece Set Up

 - 1. Workpiece selection: - a.
 Workpiece must be wood, free of foreign objects and loose knots. - b.
 Do not use to cut logs, tree limbs, or uneven lumber. - c.
 Wet lumber, green (unseasoned) lumber, and pressure treated lumber all have an increased potential for kickback and should only be cut with a blade designed for cutting that lumber.
 Wear a NIOSH-approved respirator and have appropriate ventilation whenever cutting pressure treated lumber.